LEETGroupPages/AlternativeData/facebook.md

   nav: "facebook"
 ---

-- Introduction
+Some text to get us started.

-- Facebook
+then...

-  - Company reported data (including share price movements)
+### Company reported data

-  - Alternative data
+Some stuff about company reported data

-  - Methodology
+more..

-  - Raw data download
+## Alternative data

-- Project plans, and how to contribute
+lkjsdf

-- Getting in touch
+# Methodology

-testing
+some about methodology and such

-2
+### Raw data download
-b
+Download HERE